apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ## July 2024 - _Femininomenon_ by Chappell Roan

-I bought into the hype fully.
+I bought into the hype.

 Chappell is incredible.
 Sure, maybe Spotify did try to push her to all of the listeners.
 But dammit she deserves it.
 The whole album is incredible, and a strong contender for one of my AOTY spots this year.
 Chappell's songs are a bop -- point to any of them and you can find something good about it.
 The lyrics, the bridge, every song is just unique and so, so good.